A simple, robust and powerful flyback

 by the choice of MOSFET used.
 For example if the popular and cheap

-IRFP260 MOSFET is used, something like ~150VDC can be used.
+IRFP260 MOSFET is used, something up to ~150VDC can be used.
 In my case,

 I've opted for a more expensive but better MOSFET (IXFH80N25X3 250V 80A)